 Chastain was able to do just that.
 He began the race in seventh place and went on to lead 21 laps before capturing the checkered flag and victory.
 One of the key factors in the win was the decision to only take fuel, and not fresh tires during his last pit stop of the race.

 “I didn’t want to take tires and then it was up to me to freakin’ hold ‘em off,” Chastain explained.
 The risky decision paid off and Ross was able to bring home his second official win of the season, and CarShield’s first victory as a sponsor.

 “I’m so grateful to CarShield for coming onboard this week; it feels great to bring them to victory lane,” Chastain proclaimed.

 The excitement was felt by CarShield, as well.
 Beth Cook, who is the Controller at CarShield, represented the company all day at the CarShield 200.

-“It was just incredible to a part of the whole day.
-Being on hand to engage in the pre-race festivities and then to be able to be in victory lane, and watch Ross, in a CarShield racing suit, lift the CarShield 200 trophy is just unreal.
+“It was just incredible to be a part of the whole day.
+Being on hand to engage in the pre-race festivities and then to be able to be in victory lane and watch Ross, in a CarShield racing suit, lift the CarShield 200 trophy is just unreal.
 It was a great day, and I’m glad all the pieces came together for this victory,” said Cook.